Have you considered starting an online business or taking your existing brick-and-mortar company online? You couldn’t have picked a better time.

 9. Define Your Brand

-Your business’s brand includes everything from your company name, values, and logo to the voice and tone of your communication.
+As business owners, remember that your brand and business name include everything from your company name, values, and logo to the voice and tone of your communication.

-Clearly defining your brand will help you achieve visual, tonal and ideological consistency in everything from your product’s design and packaging to its marketing.
-It is vital to make your brand recognisable and gain the customers’ trust.
+Clearly defining your brand will help you achieve visual, tonal and ideological consistency in everything from your product’s design and packaging to marketing.
+Making your brand recognisable and gaining the customers’ trust is vital.

 When defining your brand, you must pay attention to these factors:

-For example, if you sell skateboards, your brand’s visual and conversational style should be exuberant and casual.
-But, if you are offering an online literature course, then your brand’s visual style and tone should be educational and formal.
+For example, your brand’s visual and conversational style should be exuberant and casual if you sell skateboards.
+But, if you are offering an online literature course, your brand’s visual style and tone should be educational and formal.

 Once you’ve clearly defined your brand’s style and tone, make sure it’s reflected in these areas:

-You can build your eCommerce store using an eCommerce website builder or opt for an eCommerce platform.
-An eCommerce website builder allows you to create your online store without professional coding.
-The output is an intuitive, functional website that satisfies the varied needs of eCommerce.
+You can set up an online eCommerce store using an eCommerce website builder or opt for an eCommerce business platform.
+A user-friendly eCommerce website builder often has low transaction fees builder allows you to create your online store without professional coding.
+The output is an intuitive, functional website that satisfies the varied needs of an eCommerce business.
 While this is an excellent option for beginners, you will want to consider custom programming for your website as your store grows.

-On the other hand, an eCommerce platform is a good solution for selling your products or services online.
-It has all the features of the best eCommerce website builders. eCommerce platforms are also typically more flexible in customisation and have more advanced security systems.
+On the other hand, an eCommerce business platform is a good solution for selling your products or services online.
+It has all the features of the best eCommerce website builders. eCommerce business platforms are typically more flexible in customisation and have more advanced security systems.

-Website builders for eCommerce are more economical than eCommerce platforms.
+Website builders for eCommerce often come with a free trial period and are more economical than eCommerce platforms.
 So, if you’re looking to create a budget-friendly eCommerce store, we recommend you opt for one of these website builders:

 If you don’t have a budget limit and desire greater customisation and support, we suggest choosing one of the following top eCommerce platforms: